 For many people the costs of Fertility treatments can be prohibitive.
 Furthermore, it is a sad situation that Canada is one of very few "Western" countries that does not fund IVF.
-It is however reassuring to hear that Quebec is now funding IVF and that Manitoba has agreed to a tax credit for women requiring IVF.
+It is however reassuring to hear that Ontario is now funding IVF and that Manitoba has agreed to a tax credit for women requiring IVF.

 When it comes to choosing IVF to assist you get pregnant, most of our patients find that the costs and the non guaranteed outcome cause considerable distress.
 Statistics may guide a person when it comes to expectation; however the truth is that for many it takes more than one cycle to achieve a successful outcome.
 Indeed – in Europe ( where IVF was developed), clinics are now rather encouraging patients to recognize that this is the case, and to accept that more than one cycle may be necessary.
 Along with this European philosophy is one of gentler stimulations and transferring fewer embryos in an effort to reduce risks of multiple pregnancies.
 However – there is a big difference in Europe –in that IVF is fully funded by most countries there.